qiskit-community/bicycle-architecture-compiler/crates/bicycle_compiler/README.md

 cat ./src/pbc_gross/example/simple.json |  jq --compact-output '.[]' | ./target/release/pbc_gross gross --measurement-table table_gross
 ```
 Once you have created a measurement table, it can be reused as many times as you want (it is read-only).
-Note that changes to the contents of the table (i.e., in `gross_code_cliffords`) require regenerating the table.
+Note that changes to the contents of the table (i.e., in `bicycle_cliffords`) require regenerating the table.